ChiChou/chichou.github.io/_posts/2021-01-16-see-no-eval-runtime-code-execution-objc.markdown

 Dynamically loading remote script to execute native methods is considered voilating AppStore review guide.

-> This includes any code which passes arbitrary parameters to dynamic methods such as dlopen(), dlsym(), respondsToSelector:, performSelector:, method_exchangeImplementations(), and running remote scripts in order to change app behavior or call SPI, based on the contents of the downloaded script.
+> This includes any code which passes arbitrary parameters to dynamic methods such as `dlopen()`, `dlsym()`, `respondsToSelector:`, `performSelector:`, `method_exchangeImplementations()`, and running remote scripts in order to change app behavior or call SPI, based on the contents of the downloaded script.
 Even if the remote resource is not intentionally malicious, it could easily be hijacked via a Man In The Middle (MiTM) attack, which can pose a serious security vulnerability to users of your app.

 [Message from Apple Review... - Apple Developer Forums](https://developer.apple.com/forums/thread/73640)

 Compared to known dyanmic execution frameworks, `NSExpression` and `NSPredicate` are totally legitimate.
-You don't have to introduce suspecious symbols like `NSSelectorFromString`.
-The runtime does the job for you.
+You don't have to introduce suspecious symbols like `NSSelectorFromString`, the runtime does the job for you.
 The code pattern is hard to spot, because it looks like you're just filtering an array with a dynamic predicate.
 Innocent, isn't it?

 Though we've got access to Objective-C runtime, there are some limitations for the expression that makes it hard to program the payload.